Picking - General

 - Confirm that’s the pick you want to place.

 - That’s all!
 Your pick will show up in your profile.
 Others will be able to see the game you’ve placed the pick against.
-Other users won’t be able to see the details of your pick (bet type or the team) unless they’ve purchased it.

 - Once the event is complete, we’ll automatically define it as a win, loss or return.
 The profitability of the pick will then also be added to your profile.